 or brown tissue

-, or, construction paper to make the head and the body for the turkey craft.
-(We traced the top of a tapered shot glass
+or construction paper for the head and the body of the turkey craft.

-- Strips of white tissue paper
+- Cut white tissue paper

 to hold it.